succinctlabs/optimism-specs/specs/protocol/holocene/l1-attributes.md

 ## Overview

-The L1 block attributes transaction is updated to include the EIP-1559 parameters and the extra scalars for the `configurableFee`.
+The L1 block attributes transaction is updated to include the EIP-1559 parameters.

 | Input arg         | Type    | Calldata bytes | Segment |
 | ----------------- | ------- | -------------- | ------- |